 - (1) Informing the Parties.
-At the beginning of the mediated settlement conference, the mediator shall define and describe for the parties: - a. the process of mediation; - b. the differences between mediation and other forms of conflict resolution;
+At the beginning of the mediated settlement conference, the mediator shall define and describe for the parties: - a. the process of mediation; - b. the differences between mediation and other forms of conflict resolution; - c. the costs of the mediated settlement conference; - d. the fact that the mediated settlement conference is not a trial, that the mediator is not a judge, and that the parties retain their right to a trial if they do not reach settlement; - e. the circumstances under which the mediator may meet and communicate privately with any of the parties, or with any other person; - f. whether, and under what conditions, communications with the mediator will be held in confidence during the mediated settlement conference; - g. the inadmissibility of conduct and statements as provided by N.C.G.S. § 7A-38.4A(j); - h. the duties and responsibilities of the mediator and the participants; - i. the fact that any agreement reached will be reached by mutual consent;

-- TOC - c. the costs of the mediated settlement conference; - d. the fact that the mediated settlement conference is not a trial, that the mediator is not a judge, and that the parties retain their right to a trial if they do not reach settlement; - e. the circumstances under which the mediator may meet and communicate privately with any of the parties, or with any other person; - f. whether, and under what conditions, communications with the mediator will be held in confidence during the mediated settlement conference; - g. the inadmissibility of conduct and statements as provided by N.C.G.S. § 7A-38.4A(j); - h. the duties and responsibilities of the mediator and the participants; and - i. the fact that any agreement reached will be reached by mutual consent. - (2) Disclosure.
+- j. the fact that Rule 4(e) prohibits any recording of the mediated settlement conference; and - k. the fact that the parties may be subject to sanctions for violating these rules. - (2) Disclosure.
 The mediator has a duty to be impartial and to disclose to all participants any circumstance bearing on possible bias, prejudice, or partiality. - (3) Declaring Impasse.
 It is the duty of the mediator to determine in a timely manner that an impasse exists and that the mediated settlement conference should end.
 To that end, the mediator shall inquire of and consider the desires of the parties to cease or continue the conference.